bhattarai-pratham/Tracker/README.md

 # Trip Tracker

-A React Native mobile app for tracking vehicle trips with odometer readings.
+A React Native mobile app for tracking vehicle trips with odometer readings and managing business receipts.

 ## Why I Built This